lws210725/CPR-BEAMS/README.md

 cprbeams_datareader_arearestriction.m

 which read BCO-DMO data to end of 2021.
-It is preserved here to assist with backwards compatibility.
 New code for the 2024/2025 version of this project is available on https://github.com/lws210725/CPR-BEAMS and includes the above plus

 cprbeams_datareader_1958_2022.m